 tty Bitty Footprint

 The biggest advantage that the 14259 has over the 1400B is ProHeat Technology.
-This unit has an onboard water heater that heats the clean water tank up to 25° hotter than room temp.
+This unit has an onboard water heater that heats the clean water tank to 25° hotter than room temp.
 Though nowhere near sanitizing, the added heat enhances the 14259’s stain dissolving and removing performance.

 2-in-1 Crevice Spray Tool

 Not only does the 14259 come with the 3-inch tough stain remover, but it also has a multi-function crevice spray tool.
-This tool has a narrower mouth that makes cleaning tight spaces (e.g. in between cushions and in corners) a lot easier to manage than the standard 3-inch stain remover.
+This tool has a narrower mouth that makes cleaning tight spaces (e.g. between cushions and corners) a lot easier to manage than the standard 3-inch stain remover.